• Skip to primary navigation

 Add chocolate chips or blueberries!
 These add a delicious flavour boost and make the waffles taste like dessert.

+Storage - Any uneaten oatmeal waffles can be stored in a sealed container in the fridge for up to 3 days.
 They can also be frozen in a sealed bag for up to one month.
 To reheat, cover the waffles in tin foil and cook in the oven on 400°F/205°C until heated through.

-Nutrition per serving
+Nutritional information per serving

 Calories: 481kcal | Carbohydrates: 90g | Protein: 16.1g | Fat: 7.9g | Saturated Fat: 1.3g | Sodium: 69mg | Potassium: 863mg | Fiber: 12.1g | Sugar: 20.1g | Calcium: 79mg | Iron: 5mg